 The foreign language exam consists of an excerpt taken from a graduate-level text.
 Students are given two hours to translate the text into English and are expected to translate the majority of the text with precision and accuracy.
 Most importantly, the general meaning of the text should remain intact.
-Non-native English speakers may take an extra 30 minutes to complete their translations.
+International, non-native English speakers may take an extra 30 minutes to complete their translations.
 Exams are graded on a pass/fail basis.
 In case of failure, the student is allowed to repeat the exam.

 CGU regularly offers exams in French, Spanish, German, and Latin.
 Students should refer to their department's Student Handbooks and/or their advisors for requirements about which language exam should be completed.

 If students wish to fulfill the language requirement by examination in a language other than those mentioned above, they must first receive written approval of their language choice from their department advisor.
-After approval, the student should inform the Arts and Humanities Program Coordinator, who will work with SAH staff and faculty to arrange an exam and grader.
+After approval, the student should inform the Humanities Secretary, who will work with SAH staff and faculty to arrange an exam and grader.
 Because this process may be lengthy, students should inform the Arts and Humanities Program Coordinator at least two months before the exam date.

 Things to Bring/Not Bring to the Exam